devbret/under-construction/README.md

-# Under Construction
+# Portfolio Website
-The code that I used as a placeholder for my portfolio website, while the first version was being built.
+The code that I use for my portfolio website; which is constantly under construction.
+The goal of this repository is to demonstrate the progress I've made on this personally significant project over time.